Six-week Baby Check

 - Retractile testicles are usually monitored rather than treated.

-- Bilateral absence of testicles in the scrotal sac, particularly with other abnormalites, requires urgent investigation.
+- Bilateral absence of testicles in the scrotal sac, particularly with other abnormalities, requires urgent investigation.

 - Surgical treatment of undescended testes should take place by one year to reduce risk of infertility and testicular tumours in the future.